darkprince-dsiv/darkprince-dsiv/README.md

 ## Hi there

-I am currently learning Github as a level 3000 dark lord My current work is the digital afterlife
+I am currently learning Github as a level 3000 dark lord.
+My current work is the digital afterlife.
-Ask me about the physical-digital transition and technilogical symbiosis Fun Fact: When singularity is acheived, nanobots will spiral out of control and suck all carbon-based life forms into oblivion within a matter of hours to days
+Ask me about the physical-digital transition and technilogical symbiosis.
+Fun Fact: When singularity is acheived, nanobots will spiral out of control and suck all carbon-based life forms into oblivion within a matter of hours to days.

 <!--
 **darkprince-dsiv/darkprince-dsiv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.